 Schedule

-The graduate cohort program will operate on a 7 or 7.5 week session with students completing 3 - 6 credits of study in each 7 or 7.5 week session.
+The graduate cohort program will operate on a 7 or 7.5 week session with students completing 3-6 credits of study in each 7 or 7.5 week session.

 Contact Information

-For specific program and curriculum questions contact Patricia Davis, Ph.D., program director, at (570) 945-8424 or patti.davis@keystone.edu.
+For specific program and curriculum questions contact Dr. Patricia Davis, coordinator of the program at (570) 945-8424 or patricia.davis@keystone.edu.

 Application

-Keystone College accepts students to the MBA Accounting concentration program for fall, spring, and summer terms.
-Students applying for the MBA Accounting concentration program have no additional requirements other than those required for all master's applicants.
+Keystone College accepts students to the MBA finance concentration program for fall, spring, and summer terms.
+Students applying to the program have no additional requirements other than those required for all master's applicants.

 Course Requirements

-ACCT 5250 - Advanced Auditing

-ACCT 5300 - Forensic Accounting

-ACCT 6150 - Corporate and Partnership Taxation

-BUSN 5150 - International Accounting

-BUSN 5250 - Global Work Teams
+BUSN 5200 - Conflict Management Skills

 BUSN 5300 - Operations Management

+BUSN 5350 - Organizational Development

+BUSN 5550 - Fundamentals of Financial Instruments

+BUSN 5600 - Portfolio Management

-BUSN 5400 - Strategic Marketing
+BUSN 6100 - Ethical Leadership

 BUSN 6150 - Financial Management in Public and Nonprofit Organizations

 BUSN 6200 - Corporate Law and Regulations

 BUSN 6250 - Managerial Economics

+BUSN 6350 - Financial Markets and Institutions

 BUSN 6910 - Strategic Analysis

 CORE 5100 - Graduate Writing and Research

 Master of Business Administration (MBA) Health Systems Management Concentration Program Director: Patricia Davis, Ph.D.

 The Master of Business Administration with a concentration in Health Systems Management facilitates the continued acquisition of knowledge in a specialized career post bachelor's degree.
 The concentration targets global, national, and local business, financial, and organizational markets related to system components and operations in an ethical, environmentally sustainable, and financially responsible manner within the health industry.

 Program Goals

 - Students will explain and discuss US health care delivery and the evolution of health services in the United States as well as examine health systems foundations, resources, processes, outcomes, policies, and outlooks.

 - Students will identify and evaluate cost, access, and quality in the way of beliefs, values, and health for health management professionals by understanding medical technology, financing outpatient, inpatient, and primary care services as well as managed care and integrated organizations, long-term care, health services for special populations, and the future of health services delivery.

 - Students will describe and discuss key concepts of the business of managed health care as an essential component of the US health system.

 - Students will examine, explain, and evaluate the impact of health care law and ethics in the US health care system.

 Program Format

 The MBA program with a concentration in Health Systems Management will be delivered in an online format.
 Students will be required to have the necessary hardware and software and access to the Internet in order to complete the coursework.
 Anticipated program length is one to two years, depending on course load.

 Program Prerequisites

 Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.

 Tuition

-\$600 per credit.
+\$650 per credit.